Logo Futurismo

 David Rodrigues | The town of Madalena

-The historic center of Madalena is also important to visit, with Santa Maria church, the city hall, and all the narrow streets with beautiful architecture.
-The land right outside the town is where most of the Pico wine is produced, and you can even visit the wine museum in town to learn everything about the special process.
+The historic center of Madalena is also essential to visit, with Santa Maria church, the city hall, and all the narrow streets with beautiful architecture.
+The land right outside the town is where most of the Pico wine is produced, and you can even visit the wine museum in the city to learn everything about the special process.

 Lagoa do Capitão with the volcano in the back